Paradise, Kentucky Explained

 History

-Paradise was settled in the early nineteenth century when it was known as Stom's Landing, for Leonard Stom who founded the ferry there.[1]
+Paradise was settled in the early nineteenth century, known originally as Stom's Landing, for Leonard Stom who founded the ferry there.[1]
 [3] It may have once been named Monterey.
-The origin of its final name of Paradise is not known.[4]
+The origin of its final name of Paradise, however, is unknown.[4]
 It is postulated the name was descriptive, for settlers who considered the setting to be paradise[5] when they arrived around 1797.[6]
-[7]
+[7] A post office was established on March 1, 1852, and it remained open until March of 1967.[2]
+[8] [9]

-Paradise was a coal mining town; production of coal in the area dates back to the 1820s.[10]
+Paradise was a coal mining town.
+Production of coal in the area dates back to the 1820s.[10]

 TVA coal-fired power plant